kurobeats/pfSense-filterlog-extractor/README.md

-# pfSense-filterlog-extractor
+# pfSense Filterlog Extractor
-A pfsense filterlog extractor
+Just a pfsense filterlog extractor for use with graylog